Bicycle cooperative

 A bicycle cooperative ("bike co-op") can take the many forms of the cooperative model.
-These often include co-ops composed of businesses to achieve economies of scale (retail cooperative), co-ops managed by those who work at the business (worker cooperative), and bicycle co-ops owned and managed by the cyclists that use their services (consumers' co-operative).
+These often include co-ops composed of businesses to achieve economies of scale (retailers' cooperative), co-ops managed by those who work at the business (worker cooperative), and bicycle co-ops owned and managed by the cyclists that use their services (consumers' co-operative).
 To date, many bicycle co-ops have taken the form of community bike shops and cooperatives organized to give the local bike shop national scale and buying power.

 Bike cooperatives: community and consumer

 As a consumers' co-operative, community bike cooperatives are organized and owned by the cyclists who use them.
 Members often receive exclusive access and benefits to service and sales.

 Shop time

 Shop time is considered to be the use of the bike co-op's space and tools.
 Some bike co-ops charge users a set fee of between US$5 and US$20 per hour.
 Some bike co-ops will waive the fees for low-income users.
 Bike Pirates in Toronto, and Bike Again! in Halifax, are examples of co-ops which use a pay what you want strategy.
 They request that each user make a donation.

 Co-ops with lower overhead costs are often more relaxed about cost recovery.
 For example, one co-op inside an Australian "community environment park" existed rent-free until recently.
 That co-op continued to charge just US$8 for a one-year membership, including unlimited shop time, even after it began paying rent.